-The OBD has a much higher sampling rate then the PCD.
+The OBD has a much higher sampling rate than the PCD.
 The sampling rate can be defined in the software.
-Faster sampling rates allow less time to be viewed in a data log file.
-Conversely, slower sampling rates allow more time to be viewed in a data log file.
+Faster sampling rates allow less time to be viewed in a datalog file.
+Conversely, slower sampling rates allow more time to be viewed in a datalog file.

-OBD total data logging time is limited by the memory space available in the Tec.
-When the data logging is operating at the highest frequency (20 samples-per-second), about 109 seconds of data can be stored in the memory.
+OBD total datalogging time is limited by the memory space available in the TEC, which is one megabit (not one megabyte!).
+When the datalogging is operating at the highest frequency (25 samples-per-second), about 160 seconds of data can be stored in the memory.
+J. Rev Limiters

-K. Rev Limiters

-Several different rev limiters are built into the TECgt system.
+Several different rev limiters are built into the TEC3 system.
 These rev limiters can be engaged in a few different manners, and can be used for a variety of functions.

-K.1.
-Valet Mode Rev Limiter
+J.1.
+The Primary Rev Limiter